Understanding Einstein’s Special Relativity Physics

 img_5799-1

-World lines for me, for P and for Q, and my light beams to them reflected back to me
+World lines for me at O, and for P and Q, and my light beams to them reflected back to me

 What is the vertical t-axis here?
-It is my “world line”.
-If I don’t move, in my coordinates (t,x), my life moves up the t-axis with no “spacelike” x-axis movement.
-The points P (a TV screen, perhaps) and Q (a wall mirror across the room, say) have world lines too, shown dotted in the diagram.
+It is my (Abel’s) “world line”.
+If I don’t move, in my own (t,x) coordinates, my life progresses up the t-axis with no “spacelike” x-axis movement.
+The points P (a TV screen, perhaps) and Q (a wall mirror across the room, say) have world lines too, shown as dashed vertical lines in the diagram.

 P0 and Q0 are called events, in the language of relativity, and they are simultaneous for me, at t=0.
 Why is this so?